E.V.E

 The value of the sum of the arguments is returned.

 1. Take care that for floating entries, the addition is not perfectly associative due to rounding errors.
 This call performs additions in reverse incoming order.
+If you have not changed the processor rounding mode, round toward nearest mode tie to even is generally performed on standard systems.

 2. equivalent to the call on the elements of the tuple.